Spring Semester Prayer/Meditation Resources from the ESN Blog

 Note: This list provides one meditation a week for a 16-week semester.
 I’ve broken it into 3 modules to make it easier to follow, with the second module being larger due to having a Lent option that covers 8 weeks.
 The order of modules can be swapped around to suit the needs of your particular group.
 The first module can be shortened or broken up if that makes your schedule work better.

--Hannah Eagleson, Interim Director of Emerging Scholars Network
+-Hannah Eagleson, Emerging Scholars Network

 Module 1: Flourishing in the University, 4 weeks